chhorisberger/M5StackMenuSystem/README.md

 The appearance of the menu can be customized up to some degree (colors, font size, etc.)
 The example sketch [CustomizedMenu.ino](https://github.com/chhorisberger/M5StackMenuSystem/blob/main/examples/CustomizedMenu/CustomizedMenu.ino) will show you the different possiblities to customize the appearance of the menu

-### Compatibility

-While this library was primary created for M5Stack Core and Core2 devices, other M5 devices that are supported by the [M5Unified library](https://github.com/m5stack/M5Unified) might work as well.
-Feel free to share you experiences in the [Forum](https://github.com/chhorisberger/M5StackMenuSystem/discussions)!